 So here’s the thing: my friend wouldn’t have asked me to join the Bay Area Fit Houston run if she hadn’t seen other members bringing guests.
 And I wouldn’t have had a problem with not being able to go if the response to my message had been along the lines of, “We reserve these later runs for members, but we’d love to have you next season, which starts on x date, so sign up for our email list.”

-It’s quite obvious from this email that Bay Area Fit Houston is all about the money.
+This private message led me to believe that Bay Area Fit Houston was all about the money.
 The lie on its homepage, “But we all come together for one common goal,” needs to be removed.
 No, Bay Area Fit Houston organizers come together to take your money.
-They’re afraid if you bring someone to the 21-mile run, they’ll eat all their precious food.
+They’re afraid if you bring someone to the 21-mile run, they’ll eat all their food.
 (Which I would have paid for!
 For goodness’ sake, have a drop-in fee and a drop-in limit.)

 And maybe you can not be condescending, as well.
 Is this what Bay Area Fit is about?
 Because that response reeked.
 “A great opportunity?”
 For what, to pay $140 for something I can find on the Internet for free (or get from my coach, who I trust more than some random guy with a Gmail address?)
 Was I supposed to give him a sob story so he’d “let” me run on public roads?

-Also – and this is important – this post wouldn’t be live if I hadn’t received the following message after posting the screenshot of Davey’s message to me on Facebook:
+Also – and this is important – this post wouldn’t be live if I hadn’t received the following message after posting the screenshot of S.D.’s message to me on Facebook:

 Please do contact a lawyer and Facebook.
 Truth is an absolute defense to slander.
 Don’t get mad because I posted your rude message so others considering Bay Area Fit Houston will know what kind of a person the organizer is.